The ultimate 3-week India itinerary: Exploring the best of India

 INDIA’S BEST CHAI

-It’s safe to say we had one of our best ever chai experiences in the town of Bundi.
+It’s safe to say we had one of our best-ever chai experiences in the town of Bundi.
 Located in the old town, Sunita’s chai was made on the spot, using mortar and pestle to create the most authentic, delicious chai… ever!

-Lookout for Sawariya Restaurant, or visit Krishna’s tea stall, for your local chai fix.
+Look out for Sawariya Restaurant, or visit Krishna’s tea stall, for your local chai fix.

 Read more | Our short guide to Bundi, Rajasthan’s undiscovered gem

-Leaving Bundi | From Bundi, we recommend jumping aboard the overnight Radjhani Express from Kota (on the New Delhi to Mumbai route), arriving into Mumbai in the morning.
+Leaving Bundi | From Bundi, we recommend jumping aboard the overnight Rajdhani Express from Kota (on the New Delhi to Mumbai route), arriving in Mumbai in the morning.

 DAYS 12, 13 - EMBRACE THE HUSTLE AND BUSTLE OF MUMBAI